olliebennett/landgrab/docs/CHECKOUT.md

 user if they are logged in, and redirect the customer to complete payment through Stripe.

+The endpoint accepts parameters;

+- `freq` for the period of the subscription.
+- `code` of a promo code corresponding to a Stripe 'promotion code'.
+- `project` id to restrict the subscription to a specific project.

 After completing the payment, the user will reach a 'claim' page (`checkout_claim_path`) which is a dead end.
 We'll separately receive a webhook informing us of the subscription, and will send an email